carlalexander/passwords-evolved/README.md

 ## FAQ

-**Wait so you send my password to a 3rd party!?**
+**Wait so are you sending my password to a 3rd party!?**

-Yes, your password will be sent for verification to a 3rd party.
-If this is is an issue at all, **do not use this plugin**.
-Feel free to use it in a development environment, but you shouldn't use it in a production environment.
+No, the plugin never sends your full password to a 3rd party for verification.
+The plugin only sends the first five characters of the [SHA-1](https://en.wikipedia.org/wiki/Sha1) hashed password to a 3rd party.
+The 3rd party then sends back all passwords with a hash that starts with those five characters.

+The plugin then handles the rest of the password validation itself.
+It compares the SHA-1 hashed version of your password to the passwords returned by the 3rd party.
+We call this process [k-anonymity](https://en.wikipedia.org/wiki/K-anonymity).
+(You can read more about validating leaked passwords with it [here](https://blog.cloudflare.com/validating-leaked-passwords-with-k-anonymity/).)

 ## Acknowledgements